NachtRaveVL/Simple-AstroTracker-Arduino/README.md

 ctest --test-dir build-host --output-on-failure
 ```

-Host tests are useful for astronomy math, object behavior, scheduling, serialization, measurements, and regression coverage.
-They cannot validate motor polarity, real gear ratios, backlash, mechanical limits, cover travel, wiring, or weather behavior.

 ### Setup

 #### Header Defines

-There are several defines inside of the controller's main `Astruino.h` header file that allow for more fine-tuned control of the controller.
+There are several defines inside of the controller's main `Astruino[UI].h` header file that allow for more fine-tuned control of the controller.
 You may edit and uncomment these lines directly, or supply them via custom build flags.
 While editing the main header file isn't ideal, it is often easiest.
 Note that editing the controller's main header file directly will affect all projects compiled on your system using those modified controller files.

-Alternatively, you may also refer to <https://forum.arduino.cc/index.php?topic=602603.0> on how to define custom build flags manually via modifying the `platform[.local].txt` file, or with the Arduino CLI (preferred way going forward).
+Alternatively, you may also refer to <https://forum.arduino.cc/index.php?topic=602603.0> on how to define custom build flags manually via modifying the platform[.local].txt file, or with the Arduino CLI (preferred way going forward).

-For the older `platform.local.txt` file override approach, create `platform.local.txt` alongside `platform.txt` located in `%applocaldata%\Arduino15\packages\{platform}\hardware\{arch}\{version}\` (replacing `%applocaldata%\Arduino15` with `~/Library/Arduino15` for OSX, and `~/.arduino15` for Linux), with the contents: `compiler.cpp.extra_flags=-Dname` (replacing `name` with full name of below define).
+For the older platform.local.txt file override approach, create platform.local.txt alongside platform.txt located in %applocaldata%\Arduino15\packages\{platform}\hardware\{arch}\{version}\ (replacing %applocaldata%\Arduino15 with ~/Library/Arduino15 for OSX, and ~/.arduino15 for Linux), with the contents: `compiler.cpp.extra_flags=-Dname` (replacing `name` with full name of below define).
 Note that it will affect all builds for that platform until again changed/removed.
-Some build systems may require directly editing `platform.txt` and adding onto the end of its CPP build recipe, e.g. Teensy & `recipe.cpp.o.pattern=<bunch-of-stuff> -Dname`.
+Some build systems may require directly editing platform.txt and adding onto the end of its CPP build recipe, e.g. Teensy & `recipe.cpp.o.pattern=<bunch-of-stuff> -Dname`.

 From Astruino.h:
 ```Arduino